-Yoga is a mind and body practice that involves movement, breathing exercises, and a focus on thoughts and feelings as they happen (mindfulness).
-It began in ancient India as a spiritual practice, based on the idea that the mind and body are one.
-But today, more people practice yoga for overall health, including flexibility, stress relief, and physical fitness.
+Yoga is a mind and body practice.
+It involves movement, breathing exercises, and a focus on thoughts and feelings as they happen (mindfulness).
+It began in India as a spiritual practice.
+It was based on the idea that the mind and body are one.
+Today, many people practice yoga for overall health, including flexibility, stress relief, and physical fitness.

-Common styles of yoga include Ashtanga, Bikram, and Iyengar, which are all part of the school of Hatha yoga.
-While their styles vary, they all include stretching postures that are done with focused, deep breathing.
+Common styles of yoga include Ashtanga, Bikram, and Iyengar.
+Their styles vary.
+But they all include stretching postures that are done with focused, deep breathing.

 How do you do yoga to relax?